lfierro/pachyderm-vid2frames-demo/tutorial/tutorial.md

 > Note: It may take a few minutes for the job to appear.

 # Check pipeline output
-Once the job is completed, a new repo should be created called *frames*.
+Once the job is completed, a new repo should be created called **frames** (which is named in `frame-extract.json`).
 In it, should be a directory for each video.

-You can check all of the files committed to the *frames* repo by first seeing all of the directories created.
+You can check all of the files committed to the **frames** repo by first seeing all of the directories created.
 ```
 pachctl list file frames@master
 ```